ryanliwag/ryanliwag.github.io/_posts/2018-01-25-Forcasting-using-MLP.markdown

 tags: [Neural Networks, Time-Series Forecasting, MLP, LSTM]
 ---

-Accenture also hosted a forecasting challenge in which I had no interest in, until I saw it had a cash prize of 60,000 pesos… WTF, I am in.
-The goal of this forcast is to build a MLP model that can predict an hourly entries or exit on any given MRT station.
+Accenture has hosted a forecasting challenge in which I was shaky to try and participate, until I saw it had a cash prize of 60,000 pesos… So, I want to atleast try.
+The goal of this forcast is to build an MLP model that can predict an hourly entries or exit on any given MRT station.

 ### Steps